Sunday Mass Attendance

 S3

-Families are showing a positive climb year-over-year back to previous 2019 counts.
-The graph below shows a steady % difference movement from Red to Yellow or even jumping to Growth while exceeding previous counts each year.
-This suggests that over the next five years, with regular growth between 2-4%, we could begin to exceed pre-pandemic counts.
+Families of Parishes are showing a positive change year-over-year toward growth at a steady state.
+The graph below shows consistent increases in the number of Families experiencing growth and/or stabilization of their Mass counts demonstrating clear movement away from declining numbers annually.
+This suggests that over the next 3 years, with regular growth between 3-4%, we could begin to exceed pre-pandemic counts.
 This is an indication of a significant change in the life and vitality of the archdiocese which prior to COVID saw a regular annual decline of 2-3% and mimics what we are also seeing nationally.

 Family Recovery